google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 To understand the potential impact of this change you first need to understand how many of your users will be on 2G.
-You can detect the user's current network type and speed by using the [Network Information API](https://wicg.github.io/netinfo/) that is available in Chrome and then send a heads-up to your analytic or RUM systems.
+You can detect the user's current network type and speed by using the [Network Information API](https://wicg.github.io/netinfo/) that is available in Chrome and then send a heads-up to your analytic or Real User Metrics (RUM) systems.

 {% highlight javascript %}
 if(navigator.connection &&
-   navigator.connection.type == 'cellular' &&
+   navigator.connection.type === 'cellular' &&
    navigator.connection.downlinkMax <= 0.115)
   // Notify your service to indicate that you might be affected by this restriction.
 }